less-lab-uva/CS4501-Fall2022/labs/labE.md

 ##  Checkpoint 2

 1. The speakers’ statements clearly supported their position.
 (25%)
-2. The speakers’ statements appeared to be well researched and documented.
+2. Arguments were presented with clarity and appropriate volume.
 (25%)
-3. Arguments were presented with clarity and appropriate volume.
+3. Rebuttals were specific to opposing arguments and expressed with clarity.
 (25%)
-4. Rebuttals were specific to opposing arguments and expressed with clarity.
+4. Answers during Q&A were precise and thoughtful.
 (25%)
 5. Winner as per moderator decision (+1 extra credit point)